aam/aam.github.com/README.md

 Docking station

 with power to the people
-all power, all people, all the
+all power, all people, all the time